arduino/docs-content/content/hardware/07.opta/opta-family/opta/tutorials/user-manual/content.md

 ![Example sketch output in the Arduino IDE's Serial Monitor](assets/user-manual-24.png)

+You can download the example code [here](assets/opta_ethernet_web_client.zip).
 To learn more about Ethernet connectivity in Opta devices, check out our [Bluetooth® Low Energy, Wi-Fi® and Ethernet on Opta™ tutorial](https://docs.arduino.cc/tutorials/opta/getting-started-connectivity).

 ### RS-485